nixworks/public/news/2013/03/5/index.md

 ##### Venezuela
 ### [Venezuela announces its intention to expel a member of the United States embassy working as a US Air Force military attache.
 The U.S. official is accused of spying on the military and meeting with officials to plan destabilizing the country. ](/news/2013/03/5/venezuela-announces-its-intention-to-expel-a-member-of-the-united-states-embassy-working-as-a-us-air-force-military-attacha-c-the-u-s-offic.md)
-_Context: United States Air Force, U.S., embassy, military attache, Venezuela, U.S._
+_Context: embassy, U.S., United States Air Force, Venezuela, U.S., military attache_

 ##### United Nations Security Council
 ### [The UN Security Council holds a closed-door session to discuss new sanctions against North Korea following reports of an agreement on a draft resolution between the United States and China.
 North Korea announces plans to nullify the armistice agreement that ended the Korean War. ](/news/2013/03/5/the-un-security-council-holds-a-closed-door-session-to-discuss-new-sanctions-against-north-korea-following-reports-of-an-agreement-on-a-draf.md)
-_Context: U.S., North Korea, Korean Armistice Agreement, China, United Nations Security Council, Korean War, 2013_
+_Context: Korean War, United Nations Security Council, U.S., China, Korean Armistice Agreement, North Korea, 2013_

 ##### Americans
 ### [A black American political candidate "was dragged and set on fire" during his murder in the U.S. state of Mississippi, say his family.
 The corpse of Marco McMillian was found bruised and burned near a levee on the Mississippi River. ](/news/2013/03/5/a-black-american-political-candidate-was-dragged-and-set-on-fire-during-his-murder-in-the-u-s-state-of-mississippi-say-his-family-the-c.md)